MicrosoftDocs/CortanaSkillsKit/docs/skills/mva21-setup.md

 title: Set up your development environment
 description: Describes how to set up the Cortana development environment.

-ms.date: 10/12/2018
+ms.date: 02/13/2019
 ms.topic: article

 keywords: cortana
 ---

 # Set up your development environment

 Before you can build your first skill, you need to set up your development environment.
 Here are a few things you may need to do:

-* Set up cloud resources such as a Microsoft account, the Cortana developer center, Bot Framework, LUIS (Language Understanding Intelligent Service), and a cloud hosting account on Microsoft Azure or another hosting service.
+* Set up access to cloud resources, as listed below.
 * Make sure your PC or Mac has the necessary development tools and operating system version.
-* Set up your Android or iOS mobile device, or Harman Kardon Invoke speaker, to work with Cortana.
 * Set up Cortana.
+* Optionally, set up your Android or iOS mobile device, or Harman Kardon Invoke speaker, to work with Cortana.

 ## Step 1 - Set up cloud resources